 Moreover, there are some sports that will be entertaining to most people no matter where they are from.
-Some people find watching footbal exhilarating while others find it boring, especially if their favorite team isn’t playing.
+Some people find watching football exhilarating while others find it boring, especially if their favorite team isn’t playing.
 The same can be said for basketball, baseball, and soccer.
 So then what kinds of sports are likely to find a broad appeal among sports fans and non-sports fans alike?

 One good answer is extreme sports.
-Watching people launch hundreds of feet into the air on a dirt bike, someone snowboarding down fresh powder on a steep mountain, or someone surfing a wave that would leave even the fishes trembling with fright can be extremely entertaining to a broad range of viewers while avoiding the pitfalls of team allegences and other biases people might have when it comes to bigger sports.
+Watching people launch hundreds of feet into the air on a dirt bike, someone snowboarding down fresh powder on a steep mountain, or someone surfing a wave that would leave even the fishes trembling with fright can be extremely entertaining to a broad range of viewers while avoiding the pitfalls of team allegiances and other biases people might have when it comes to bigger sports.

 We are not suggesting that you put up TVs with extreme sports all over the airport, but we are suggesting that there are certain areas, such as those near bars or cafes where extreme sports can really help the time pass.